Anchorage Kid's TV Shows

 Kiddie Land was created by Dick Rand (KoKo) and Les Fetrow (Chu Chu the clown).

-Read more about Kiddie Land and “KoKo’s Karnival of Klowns” right now.
+Read more about Kiddie Land and “KoKo’s Karnival of Klowns” and enjoy.

-Carolyn Guess is the nice lady in the picture above.
+Carolyn Guess is the delightful lady in the picture above.

 “Romper stomper, bomper, boo, tell me, tell me, tell me do.
 Magic Mirror, tell me today, did all my friends have fun at play?”